ljosberinn/XephFix/README.md

 - DraggableFrames
   - makes a couple additional default ui frames draggable
     - applies to Spellbook and the Group Finder
+- FastLoot
+  - self explaining; doesn't execute if you have Plumber or LeatrixPlus
+- FocusMarkerAnnouncement
+  - announces your focus marker assuming you have a /tm macro wtih the name `focus`
 - GearUpgradeRankTooltipRenamer
   - port of https://wago.io/78z7JtUxS
 - GearUpgradeReminder